Bandyer/Bandyer-Chat-Widget/README.md

  - audio\_upgradable: the call begins with only audio but the participants can publish the webcam
  - audio\_video: the call begins with audio and webcam

+Hidden options: the widget chat is not visible in the frontend until it receives the following events:

+1. addChat event
+2. incoming call event

 ##### Returns: